pappasam/config/scripts/ubuntu/README.md

 # Ubuntu Scripts

-Most of these scripts will work on the latest stable versions of Ubuntu.
-Unless the script itself is also prefixed with `ubuntu-`, assume it can also be used on the latest stable version of Linux Mint.

 ## Manual commands

 This section of the README describes useful programs you will need to install - or configure - manually, when the time is right.